Randle scores 28, Rivers’ 3 helps Knicks beat Hawks 113-108

 UP NEXT

-Knicks: Return home Wednesday to host the Utah Jazz — their first game at Madison Square Garden since Dec.
-27 — after going 3-1 on a four-game road trip.
+Knicks: Return home Wednesday to host the Utah Jazz, their first game at Madison Square Garden since Dec.
+27.

 Hawks: Play the first of a home-and-home against Charlotte when the Hornets visit State Farm Arena on Wednesday.